-Start Collecting your testimonials and any media as well as start pumping your own tires by listing your credentials.
+Start collecting your testimonials and any media, and start pumping your own tires by listing your credentials.

 In the game of setting rates, it’s your market that has the final say.
 As any first year economy student can tell you, the price of anything lies where what the buyer is willing to pay meets what the seller is willing to accept.

 If your goal is to give newbies a helping hand and lead them down the path to success, that unfortunately means you can look forward to low paying gigs.

 That’s not a bad thing—everyone has to begin somewhere—but it does need to be acknowledged.
 If, on the other hand, you’re target market is more established and economically stable, then a higher fee isn’t just warranted—it’s a must.

 They will expect a higher price, and will not find value in the lowest-cost provider of anything, whether it’s coffee beans or business coaching.

 Factoring in your time is a big component of how much you will charge, how much time will you be spending coaching, is it 1:1 or a group coaching setting, how much time do you spend working behind the scenes reviewing questionnaires, creating programs and protocols?
 Factor in how many hours it takes you per program and how much an hour of your time is worth.